 We linked our climb to the challenge of raising funds and awareness for breast cancer.
-I thought about that during the hard moments; it made me mentally stronger.
+I thought about that during the challenging moments; it strengthened me mentally.
 What is my ephemera difficulty compared to people fighting cancer?
-How could I find it hard to be realising a dream, compared to people fighting for their life?
+How could I find it hard to realise a dream compared to people fighting for their life?

-It is hard to feel lucky while having the strongest migraine ever, but I thought it was important to keep in mind being there was my choice, I could end it now if I wanted to, and I was making a dream come true.
+It is hard to feel lucky with the strongest migraine ever, but I thought it was essential to keep in mind that being there was my choice, I could end it now if I wanted to, and I was making a dream come true.

 Find opportunities to build up your mental resistance as you prepare for Kilimanjaro.

 You may want to build up mental resistance with a few challenging trips at home that push you close to your limits.
 Of course, I am not talking about having pain on purpose.
-But overnight hiking is excellent to prepare physically for climbing Kilimanjaro, and you could also learn from the experience from a mental point of view.
-With the distance and the fatigue building up, the hike can feel very different.
+But overnight hiking is excellent for preparing physically for climbing Kilimanjaro, and you could also learn from the experience from a mental point of view.
+The hike can feel very different with the distance and the fatigue building up.

 The climate can be a challenge too.
-We may choose to stay indoors when it’s raining and pick a beautiful day to go hiking.
+We usually choose to stay indoors when it’s raining and pick a beautiful day to go hiking.
 We’d rather book a lovely cottage with a fireplace than go camping when it’s below 10ºC.
-But on a multi-day hike in the mountains, you don’t have the choice.
+But you don’t have a choice on a multi-day hike in the mountains.
 You have to carry on walking despite the weather.
-So test yourself (and your equipment!) and go out when it’s not comfortable.
+So test yourself (and your equipment!) and go out when it’s uncomfortable.
 You may learn a few things about embracing the discomfort that will help you reach the summit of Mt Kilimanjaro.